How Much Exercise Does a Miniature Dachshund Need?

 Swimming is a good way for your Dachshund to get exercise, and help to build their muscles, without a lot of impact on their joints.

-Many Dachshunds, like Gretel, and Chester before her, can hike long distances to high elevations.
+Many Dachshunds, including mine, can hike long distances to high elevations.

 My Dachshund are not the only ones who are capable of, and love, hiking though.

 While it’s not for every Dachshund, it’s is not inherently unsafe for a Dachshund to run.